Miscellaneous Items part two

 Courtesy of Reg Fearman

-The biggest crowd he ever appeared before was at Syracuse , New York where 90,000 fans saw him take the
+The biggest crowd Miny ever appeared before was at Syracuse , New York where 90,000 fans saw him take the

 championships at the Richmond Decoration Day race meet and returned to California shortly thereafter, where he continued to thrill speedway fans.

-Waln, the first man to introduce the Comerford JAP machine into the United States , held records at
+Waln, was the first USA rider to introduce the British Comerford JAP machine into the United States, he held records at

 practically all tracks of the western circuit.
-Some of the records were Oakland , Ca. 4-lap handicap record,
+Some of the records were Oakland , California 4-lap handicap record,

-Fresno , Ca. 4-lap scratch, Gilmore Stadium, 4-lap handicap, Atlantic Stadium 2-lap, San Diego , Ca.
+Fresno , California.
+4-lap scratch, Gilmore Stadium, 4-lap handicap, Atlantic Stadium 2-lap, San Diego, California.

-1-lap title and Bakersfield Ca., he held the 5 mile record on big track.
+1-lap title and Bakersfield Ca., he held the 5 mile record on the big track.

-In all he held 15 national title medals and was a 3 time National Champion from 1930-1932.
+In all Miny held 15 national title medals and was a 3 time USA National Champion from 1930-1932.
 He retired

 Courtesy of the book: Speedway Motorcycle Racing or Thrilling The Million